-In December 2014, RGA's subsidiary, Chesterfield Financial Holdings LLC, ("Chesterfield Financial"), issued \$300.0 million of asset-backed notes due December 2034 in a private placement.
+In December 2014, RGA's subsidiary, Chesterfield Financial Holdings LLC, ("Chesterfield Financial"), issued \$300.0 million of asset-backed notes due December 2024 in a private placement.
 The notes were issued as part of an embedded value securitization transaction covering a closed block of policies assumed by RGA Reinsurance and retroceded to Chesterfield Re.
 Proceeds from the notes, along with a direct investment by the Company, were applied by Chesterfield Financial to (i) pay certain transaction-related expenses, (ii) establish a reserve account owned by Chesterfield Financial and pledged to the indenture trustee for the benefit of the holders of the notes (primarily to cover interest payments on the notes), and (iii) to fund an initial stock purchase from and capital contribution to Chesterfield Re to capitalize Chesterfield Re and to finance the payment of a ceding commission by Chesterfield Re to RGA Reinsurance under the retrocession agreement.
-As of December 31, 2015 and 2014, the Company held deposits in trust of \$22.4 million and \$26.9 million, respectively, to cover interest payments on the notes, which are not available to satisfy the general obligations of the Company.
-Interest on the notes accrues at an annual rate of 4.50%, payable quarterly, and totaled \$14.0 million and \$0.6 million in 2015 and 2014, respectively.
 Capitalized issuance costs were approximately \$5.4 million.
+As of December 31, 2016 and 2015, the Company held deposits in trust of \$22.1 million and \$22.4 million, respectively, to cover interest payments on the notes, which are not available to satisfy the general obligations of the Company.
+Interest on the notes accrues at an annual rate of 4.50%, payable quarterly, and totaled \$13.1 million, \$14.0 million and \$0.6 million in 2016, 2015 and 2014, respectively.
 The notes represent senior, secured indebtedness of Chesterfield Financial.
 Limited support is provided by RGA for temporary potential liquidity events at Chesterfield Financial and for temporary potential statutory capital and surplus events at Chesterfield Re.
 Otherwise, there is no legal recourse to RGA or its other subsidiaries.
 The notes are not insured or guaranteed by any other person or entity.

-The Company's collateral finance and securitization notes consist of the following as of December 31, 2015 and 2014 (dollars in thousands):
+The Company's collateral finance and securitization notes consist of the following as of December 31, 2016 and 2015 (dollars in thousands):

-2015 2014
+2016 2015

-Timberlake Financial, due 2036 \$ 480,451 \$ 482,138
+Timberlake Financial \$ 451,880 \$ 480,451

-RGA Barbados, due 2020 144,540
+RGA Barbados 148,820 144,540

-Chesterfield Financial, due 2034 282,300 300,563
+Chesterfield Financial 246,300 282,300

-Unamortized issuance costs (8,130) (8,722)
+Unamortized issuance costs (6,300) (8,130)

-Total \$ 899,161 \$ 773,979
+Total \$ 840,700 \$ 899,161